Photo: Tyler Roemer.

 • Pedestrian travel only: no bike, horse, or motorized vehicle use.

-• Stay on roads and trails.
+• Stay on roads and trails and respect restrictions as posted.

 • Removal or disturbance of plants, wildlife, and historical artifacts is prohibited.

-• No hunting, camping, campfires, or smoking.
+• No hunting, camping, campfires, smoking, or unmanned aircraft use.

 • Commercial use and private events are prohibited.